Kafka Bridge

 Receive events from Kafka into PubNub

-PubNub Kafka Sink Connector enables streaming events from an Apache Kafka cluster into PubNub to deliver Kafka events to the broad network of PubNub with minimal latency.
+The PubNub Kafka Sink Connector streams events from an Apache Kafka cluster into PubNub with minimal latency.

-3. Deploying the connector to Kafka Connect ensures it effectively bridges Kafka events with the specified PubNub channels.
+3. Deploy the connector to Kafka Connect to bridge Kafka events to target PubNub channels.

 Stream events from PubNub to Kafka

-1. Have your Kafka environment set up with information like topic, key, broker URL, and authentication details.
+1. Prepare your Kafka environment: topic, key, broker URLs, and authentication.

-2. Use the PubNub Admin Portal to configure the Kafka action, specifying details such as the topic and key, authentication mechanism, username, password, and broker URLs.
+2. In the Admin Portal, create the Kafka Action.
+Specify the topic and key, auth mechanism, username, password, and broker URLs.

-You can create a Kafka action regardless of whether you have an existing Kafka cluster or are setting up a new one.
-Also, various hosting configurations are supported, including self-hosted Kafka, Amazon MSK clusters via Terraform, and Confluent Cloud.
+You can create a Kafka Action whether you already have a Kafka cluster or are setting up a new one.
+Supported hosting includes self‑hosted Kafka, Amazon MSK (Terraform), and Confluent Cloud.
+For the action steps, see Kafka Action.

 Last updated on